VCU-CS-Capstone/CS-25-303-SON-clinicians/Documentation/Readme.md

 | Detailed Design | Identify modules making up each component.  data flows between modules.
 Also ERDs and other documentation depending upon technologies used |
 | Installation Guide| How to install and configure the project |
 | User Guide | Any user interface instructions |

+## Docs Folder

+The docs folder is where you will find non user documentation.
+Such as information on using the backends api and other techincal design info for developers.

+Kind of to be treated as a developer wiki.